-Accommodations, the Explore Chongqing program, and a food stipend are provided by SWU at no charge.
+Accommodations are provided by SWU at no charge.
 The basic cost for participation in the program is approximately $1800-2000 (round-trip airfare to Beibei China) minus any fellowship awarded.
-Other expenses, including those for passport application (if necessary); visa application/processing; tuition credit; health insurance (required); phone costs, and optional travel within the country are also the responsibility of the participant.
+Other expenses, including those for passport application (if necessary); visa application/processing; tuition credit; ISIC Card for international travel; phone costs, and optional travel within the country are also the responsibility of the participant.

 Application & Selection Information

-The application deadline is Monday, January 12, 2015, at noon.
+The application deadline is Sunday, February 7, 2016, at 11:59pm.
 All application materials, including letters of reference should be received by CGE by the application deadline to be considered complete and on time.
 It is the applicant's responsibility to ensure that all materials have been submitted and received by CGE.